 Other comments: The balcony is spacious, but there is no teak flooring (except in the most expensive range of suites).
 The balcony furniture consists of plastic lounge chairs, but there are cushions; if your steward doesn't put them out, check under your bed.
-Smoking is only allowed on the balconies, some of which are covered.
+Smoking is no longer allowed on the balconies, some of which are covered.
 (Some also have views obstructed by lifeboats; ask your travel agent when booking.)

 All cabins on Queen Mary 2 are also equipped with a fridge and interactive TV.
 Called QM2TV, it features several channels of movies, documentaries and satellite channels.
 Don't count on following your favorite channels every day, as the lack of satellite connection during the crossing may cut all the programming, except the ship's own.
 Many shipboard activities, such as the celebrity lectures, can be watched on the TV later on.

 QM2 Interactive Television allows passengers to order room service (when we tried, the breakfast order arrived on time in the morning), review your folio and order pay-per-view movies (from kids' shows to adult movies).
 As a hint: When reviewing your folio, please note that purchases might not show up immediately but can appear a day later.